 TOTE-UM & MOUNTAIN HOME

 Over the years we have found that Malamutes that appeal to us most nearly always (with some exceptions) hail from the Tote-Um bloodline, a line of Malamutes established in the 1960s by Dianne Ross in Washington State, U.S.A.
 The Tote-Um Alaskan Malamutes were versatile dogs who besides earning their conformation championships also excelled in the fields of sledding, packing, weight pulling and obedience.
 The strong focus on functionality had an impact on the traits which became characteristic for the Tote-Um bloodline.
 When searching for our ideal “Tote-Um style” Malamute we found Sue and Roy Fuller’s Mountain Home Kennels in Washington State, USA.
 For many years Sue and Roy ran a sled dog business, providing Malamute sled dog rides to tourists.
 Their long term commitment to breeding sound working dogs with friendly temperaments has resulted in a unique bloodline that offers qualities hard to find elsewhere.
-We have been lucky to be able to import Mtn Home’s Northernmost Gem, WTD, WPD, from Mountain Home Kennels in 2008, and Mtn Home’s Northernmost Hiking Hilary in 2012, and Mtn Home’s NM A Touch Of The Wild in 2013.
+We have been lucky to be able to import Mtn Home’s Northernmost Gem, WTD, WPD, from Mountain Home Kennels in 2008, Mtn Home’s Northernmost Hiking Hilary in 2012, and Mtn Home’s NM A Touch Of The Wild in 2013.

 Our love for the Tote-Um heritage has introduced us to many wonderful breed enthusiasts around the world, among them Nicola Singh and Stuart Winterton of Sledog Alaskan Malamutes & Greenland Dogs in the UK.
 When establishing our own breeding program we aim to collaborate with breeders who prioritize easy going temperaments and working ability, as well as selecting for soundness and type.